JakubNer/autokey-autohotkey-vim-nav/README.md

 *all.ahk* file to be loaded by Windows AutoHotKey.

-i like to map CAPS LOCK to HYPER in LINUX and LCTRL in Windows hence the mappings.
-To modify Windows registry use RandyRants key mapper.
+I like to map CAPS LOCK to HYPER in Linux and LCTRL in Windows hence the mappings.
+To modify Windows registry use RandyRants Sharpkeys key mapper.

 For Linux add `xmodmap $HOME/.xmodmap` on startup and have your .xmodmap file with:

 ```